 Build Your Foundation for Success

 Often, professional help is the best course of action in overcoming meth addiction.
 Ocean Recovery has been successfully treating substance abuse and eating disorders since 2002.
-We are a residential treatment facility located in Newport Beach area, California.
-We offer a holistic, evidence-based approach including individual and group sessions, cognitive and dialectic behavioral therapies, nutritional therapy, yoga, and more.
-If you or someone you know is struggling with substance abuse or eating disorders and seeing addiction treatment services, please consider giving us a call today and start building your foundation for success.
-Our Orange County recovery center accepts individuals from across California and the United States.
+We are a residential treatment facility located in Newport Beach, California.
+We offer a holistic, evidence-based approach, including individual and group sessions, cognitive and dialectic behavioral therapies, nutritional therapy, yoga, and more.
+So, if you or someone you know is struggling with substance abuse or eating disorders and seeking treatment for your addiction, please get in touch with us now and start building your foundation for success.
+Our Orange County recovery center accepts individuals across California and the United States.

 Ocean Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial policy.

 - Calfas J. Meth Is Top Drug in the West for Overdose Deaths.
 WSJ.
 Published October 25, 2019.
 Accessed August 1, 2022. https://www.wsj.com/articles/meth-is-top-drug-in-the-west-for-overdose-deaths-11572024548

 - Meyer J. Meth Is Cheaper, More Potent, and More Common than Ever.
 Vice.
 Published November 14, 2019.
 Accessed August 1, 2022. https://www.vice.com/en/article/43keed/why-meth-is-making-a-big-comeback